Sab Sitaray Humaray

-"Sab Sitaray Humaray" is the official anthem of the 2023 Pakistan Super League, the eighth season of Pakistan Super League.
-It is produced and composed by Abdullah Siddiqui, while sung by Shae Gill and Asim Azhar along with the rap part by Faris Shafi.
+"Sab Sitaray Humaray" is a 2023 song, produced and composed by Abdullah Siddiqui, and performed by Shae Gill and Asim Azhar, with rap by Faris Shafi.
+It served as the official anthem of the eighth season of the Pakistan Super League.

-Background
+Background and release

-On 7 February 2023, the PCB announced that Asim Azhar, Shae Gill and Faris Shafi would be singing this anthem and Abdullah Siddiqui would be producing it.
-This is Azhar's second anthem after "Tayyar Hain" and Siddiqui's second production after "Agay Dekh".
+On 7 February 2023, the PCB announced that Asim Azhar, Shae Gill and Faris Shafi would be singing the anthem for the season and Abdullah Siddiqui would be producing it.
+This was Azhar's second PSL anthem after "Tayyar Hain" and Siddiqui's second production after "Agay Dekh".

 It was earlier reported that Ali Sethi was set for the anthem, after "Pasoori", his duet with Gill in Coke Studio, was largely appreciated.
-However, his contract was revoked due to possible conflict of interest as his father, Najam Sethi, became PCB's Chairman.
+However, his contract was revoked due to possible conflict of interest as his father, Najam Sethi, became PCB's chairman.

-Release

 It was released on 11 February 2023, with music video directed by Awais Gohar.
-Taniya Hasan of Dawn commented that the cinematography seems to be inspired by Diriliş: Ertuğrul and Game of Thrones.
+The music video features players, including Babar Azam, Haris Rauf, Imad Wasim, Shaheen Afridi, Sarfaraz Ahmed, Shadab Khan, and Shahnawaz Dhani.